-There are other extant relics associated with Shahbaz Qalandar, such as his dagger, his personal

-Quran, and his begging bowl, but none of these play a pivotal public role in shrine ritual as do the tauq and the 'alam.
+There are other extant relics associated with Shahbaz Qalandar, such as his dagger, his personal Quran, and his begging bowl, but none of these play a pivotal public role in shrine ritual as do the tauq and the 'alam.

-&lt;sup>5 These ceremonies occur only for the 10 days, some just once, so if one misses a shot, one has to wait an entire year for it on occasion.
+These ceremonies occur only for the 10 days, some just once, so if one misses a shot, one has to wait an entire year for it on occasion.

-&lt;sup>6 'Abbas was Husain's half-brother and is second only to Husain amongst the martyrs of Kerbala.
-'Abbas was the standard-bearer and his arms were cut off before he was finally killed.
+6 &#x27;Abbas was Husain's half-brother and is second only to Husain amongst the martyrs of Kerbala.
+'Abbas was the standardbearer and his arms were cut off before he was finally killed.